leaselabsco/test-engineer/README.md

 ### 5) File downloads
   On any list of games from a category link click, provide a button to place all games and their information into a txt or csv file and wrap that up into a zip file.
 Clicking on the download button will allow a zip file to be downloaded into the ~/Downloads folder.

+### Complete all 5 steps above having each feature operational

-**NOTE: Show the various types of techniques and organization you would use to accomplish this.**
+**NOTE: For all 5 steps above, exhibit the various types of techniques and practices you would use to accomplish this.**

 ### Completion and Delivery
 You can clone or fork this repo.
 When complete, email a link to submissions@leaselabs.com